MeCandyCat/LMS-Docs/content/getting-started.md

 weight: 1
 ---

-You must complete the following steps in order to the bot to function
+You must complete the following steps in order to the bot to function!

 ### Setting up